 Down to Earth Cafe in Ubud is part of a bigger vegan concept made up of several cafes, restaurants, and shops all around Bali.
-The location in Ubud is in a large two story building with the colorful main restaurant on the top floor and an organic market and the world’s first vegan cinema, Paradiso, on the bottom floor.
+The location in Ubud is in a large two story building with the colorful main restaurant on the top floor.
+They also have an organic market and the world’s first vegan cinema, Paradiso, on the bottom floor.

 2. Bubu's Warung - Offers Local Vegan Food

 You might already know that Indonesia is the birthplace of the tempeh.
 But did you know that some of the best tempeh can be found in Ubud?

-Bubu’s opening hours can be somewhat sporadic so you will just have to show up and hope they’re open.
+Bubu’s opening hours can be somewhat sporadic.
 Your best bet is to check it out in the afternoon to early evening.

 3. Seeds of Life - Vegan Raw Food in Ubud

 Seeds of Life is the place to go to if you’re looking to experience some awesome raw food or are in need of a spirulina fix.